LeeUNel/GameZome-Analysis/README.md

 **[insert image for Sales Trend]**

  ### Sales by Geographical Location,
-- Majority of the customers are from Northern America and EMEA where US holds 57.12% and 56.39% of the Total Sales and Orders, respectively.
+- Majority of the customers are from Northern America specifically the US which holds 57.12% and 56.39% of the Total Sales and Orders, respectively.
 -
 ## Recommendations